 that has completely damaged my skeleton;

-because of these women of sin, and of what they done me
+because of these women of sin, all of them,

 I have been thrown sick in this deep misery."

-The wheelbarrow may be a physical representation of the idea of "quinta cariola", being the cariola how the wheelbarrow is called, so it becomes a word joke inside the tease.
+The wheelbarrow may be a physical representation of the idea of "quinta cariola", being the cariola how the wheelbarrow is called in Venetian, so it becomes a word joke inside the tease.
 But this is my interpretation.

 Some historians see in Bernardon a disguise set up by the government to moralize Carnival: not sure if it worked as it was supposed, though.

-Anyways the Bernardon disguise was banned in 1815 by the second Austrian Government.
+In any case, the Bernardon disguise was banned in 1815 by the second Austrian Government, and that was the end of it.